EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1.10 Verify that measures are in place to block the use of commonly chosen passwords and weak passphrases.

 Test Steps:
-1. Login the system and use the change password function, try to change password to commnly chosen passwords and weak passphrases.
+1. Login the system and use the change password function, try to change password to commonly chosen passwords and weak passphrases.
 2. Confirm the operation will fail due to use of commonly chosen passwords and weak passphrases.

 ## 2. Secure Transmission